AMisljenovic/Cinema-angular/README.md

 ### `Making requests to Cinema.WebApi`

-Before running client make sure you have server side of cinema app running, and check for url of server to match .env file API_URL variable.
+Before running client make sure you have server side of cinema app running, and check for url of server to match enviorment.ts file apiUrl variable.

 ### `ng serve`